sctdan/SyncroSync/README.md

             1. Key:  content-type
             1. Value:  application/json
             1. Click Add
-        1. Under the Request Body tab, paste in the JSON data
+        1. Under the Request Body tab, paste in the JSON data from above
         1. Click Run Query
         1. If successful, you should get a ‘Created – 201’ response with the new list properties
             1. If you get a permission error, give yourself the following permissions and try again